kwea123/ngp_pl/README.md

 1. The sampling quality is still not as good.
 The original code only needs 5 samples per ray (in average) to render, while mine needs 22

-2. For custom inward 360 data, mine still doesn't train successfully.
+2. For custom inward 360 data, mine still doesn't train successfully on some scenes.
+Original code also not always work.
+Why?

 # TODO